You are here: Home > Your visit > Patient leaflets > Surgery services > Dual procedure—gastroscopy and colonoscopy (West Mid)

 If you are having sedation, remember to arrange for an adult to take you home after the test and be with you for 24 hours.

-If you are taking any of the following medicines, please inform a member of the Endoscopy team for further instructions:
+If you are diabetic and/or you are taking any of the following medicines, please let a member of the endoscopy team know:

 • Warfarin